 Cheongsams led a fashion trend for a long time during the Republic of China period.
 After the sovereignty was transferred to the People’s Republic of China (1949), Cheongsams had been forbidden as they were a sign of bourgeoisie.

-It was until the conducts of Reform and Opening policy in 1980s that Qipaos being prevalent again.
-Nowadays, Qipaos have gained more and more attentions with a great number of local and international designers involved in.
+It was until the conduct of the Reform and Opening policy in the 1980s that Qipaos being prevalent again.
+Nowadays, Qipaos have gained more and more attention with a great number of local and international designers involved in.